pexavc/PhD/README.md

 ### Advisors

 - [Slime Mold Time Mold](https://slimemoldtimemold.com), _(active researcher on the internet, of "potato diet" fame)_
-- [Park Doing](https://ethics.engineering.cornell.edu/archives/retired-staff/), PhD _(retired, Department of Science and Technology Studies, author of "Velvet Revolution at the Synchrotron: Biology, Physics, and Change in Science")_
+- [Park Doing](https://ethics.engineering.cornell.edu/archives/retired-staff/), PhD _(retired, Department of Science and Technology Studies at Cornell, author of "Velvet Revolution at the Synchrotron: Biology, Physics, and Change in Science")_

 ### 💰 Funding